Multi-State Collaborative for Learning Assessment

 - Develop or revise an existing assignment to increase the likelihood that student work will reflect multiple elements of the outcome as expressed in the LEAP rubrics.

-- Submit to the Office of Academic Affairs (Susan Wilson, email@example.com) before December 13:
+- Send assessment artifacts to the Office of Academic Affairs (Susan Wilson, firstname.lastname@example.org) on or before Friday, December 12.
+Early submissions are appreciated.
+Here is what we need:

 - Student work.
-Ideally a word doc, PDFs OK.
-Identifying information (student, course, instructor college) will be removed before submission to the MSC project
+Ideally a Word doc but pdfs are fine, too.
+Identifying information (student, course, instructor, any reference to PCC) will be removed before submission to the MSC project

 - Assignment (as givien to students)